matbakutis/newYorkRecords/README.md

 ## General Assembly SECA
 A user interface and forum for the New York Records API.
-Created by Mat Bakutis for project 34in General Assembly's SECA program.
+Created by Mat Bakutis for project 4 in General Assembly's SECA program.

 ## How to Use
 ```